kisakoodaus/noi-2024/thinice/statement.md

 If there is a gold coin on the square Uolevi is currently in, he can pick it up.

-Uolevi wants to start and end a trip on the lake at the edges of the grid.
+Uolevi wants to start and end a trip on squares that are at the edges of the lake.
 What is the largest number of gold coins he can gather during the trip?

 # Input